Electronic Signatures Around the World

 The U.S., Canada, the UK, Australia, New Zealand, and many countries around the world have enacted laws providing electronic contracts the same legal validity and enforceability of pen-and-paper contracts.
 RightSignature is the trusted and secure solution for obtaining electronic signatures that fulfill key requirements of the Electronic Signatures in Global and National Commerce (E-SIGN) Act and the National Conference of Commissioners on Uniform State Laws' Uniform Electronic Transactions Act (UETA).
 The world's largest companies rely on RightSignature, and users have executed millions of contracts using RightSignature.

-RightSignature's technology has been designed to address key requirements of:
+RightSignature's electronic signature software has been designed to address key requirements of:

 - The Electronic Signatures in Global and National Commerce (E-SIGN) Act , Pub.
 L. No. 106-229, 114 Stat.
 464 (2000) (15 U.S.C. §§7001-7031);

 - The Uniform Electronic Transactions Act (UETA), as approved by the National Conference of Commissioners on Uniform State Laws in 1999 (7A Pt.
 1 U.LA.
 211, 211-99 (2002)); and